Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Your ride is particularly scenic this morning as you cycle an easy rolling panoramic route in Alta Langa, at an altitude of about 2,000 feet.
-There’ll be little traffic, with the exception of some motorbikes.
-After about 28 km (17 miles), you descend into the Bormida River valley and stop for lunch.
-The afternoon ride is almost flat or very gradually ascending as it follows the river upstream.
-You are picked up at the end of the ride to shuttle to your next hotel.
-Routes are well paved, with little car traffic.
+This morning’s ride is especially scenic as you follow an easy, rolling panoramic route through Alta Langa, at an altitude of approximately 2,000 feet.
+Traffic is minimal, aside from the occasional motorbike.
+After about 28 km (17 miles), you’ll descend into the Bormida River valley and pause for lunch.
+The afternoon ride is mostly flat or gently ascending as it follows the river upstream.
+At the end of the ride, you’ll be picked up for a shuttle transfer to your next hotel.
+All routes are well-paved and have minimal car traffic.

 Cumulative Distance Range: 24 – 59 km (15 – 37 miles)